Updated: October 28, 2024

 DSP Offline provisions a Windows device using a customer created unattend.xml and .PPKG file (created in the Workspace ONE UEM Console).
 The unattend.xml includes the domain model to be used and the .PPKG contains all of the applications that need to be installed on the device.
 These two files are sent to whatever entity is responsible for provisioning the device.

-When the computer is manufactured Windows Professional is installed, the computer is booted into Microsoft Audit Mode then the manufacturer uses the VMWare Factory Provisioning Tool to apply the customer provided unattend.xml and .PPKG file.
+When the computer is manufactured Windows Professional is installed, the computer is booted into Microsoft Audit Mode then the manufacturer uses the Omnissa Factory Provisioning Tool to apply the customer provided unattend.xml and .PPKG file.
 Part of the .PPKG file is the Workspace ONE UEM Intelligent Hub application.
 Sysprep is run to return the device to the OOBE experience and the computer is then shipped to the corporate office.

 A key detail about the .PPKG is that it is a point-in-time snapshot of the applications.
 There is no method to update the applications except to generate a new .PPKG.
 Compare the use of the .PPKG to the DSP ONLINE workflow (where applications are installed directly from the UEM Console and no .PPKG is involved) and it starts to make sense why the process is named DSP OFFLINE.

-Here is a visual of the process:
+Here is a visual of the DSP OFFLINE process:

 When the computer arrives at the corporate office, the computer is booted on a network with line-of-site to a Domain Controller and Windows joins the computer to the domain.
 After a reboot the computer completes MDM enrollment as a staging user account.
 When the end user logs into Windows the staging user is replaced with the end user and the Intelligent Hub agent is launched with a status screen informing the user that Workspace ONE UEM is installing any user specific applications and applying user specific profiles.